JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2025.md

 : This class was removed from the Kotlin compiler and is no longer available.

 `org.jetbrains.kotlin.ir.builders.TranslationPluginContext` class removed
 : This class was removed from the Kotlin compiler and is no longer available.

 ### Remote Development 2025.1

 `com.jetbrains.rd.ide.model.AddToGroupRuleModel` class removed
-: Remove all usages
+: Remove all usages.

 `com.jetbrains.rd.ide.model.ActionConstraintModel` class removed
-: Remove all usages
+: Remove all usages.